jaycecox/VBA_Challenge/README.md

 **Purpose:**

 To analyze the stock performances of a given set of stocks using the most efficient coding method.
 In essence, to develop a refactored code that has the potential to run through thousands of stocks.
 The analysis will show how active a stock is by showing how often a stock is traded throughout the day by calculating the Total Daily Volume.
-The analysis will also show the yearly return of each stock by looking at is starting and end prices for the year.
+The analysis will also show the yearly return of each stock by looking at its starting and ending prices for the year.

 **Results Refactored Code:**

 Overall the stocks had a better return in 2017 than in 2018.
-Except for ‘TERP’, all of the 2017 and 2018 stocks had a positive return as you can see below.
+Except for ‘TERP’, all of the 2017 stocks had a positive return, which you can see below.

 However, in 2018 the only stocks to have a positive return was ‘ENPH’ and ‘RUN”.
 This analysis shows then that the two best stocks to invest in were ‘ENPH’ and ‘RUN’ because they had growth both years.

 ![2017 Stock Perf Screen Shot](https://user-images.githubusercontent.com/92542382/140671490-3293c951-e5ea-4a6b-969e-b3e24a832c95.png)